Advocacy Work

 ALLYSHIP BOOKLET

-The Allyship Booklet is offered by the Spirit Weavers ComeUNITY Village, an inclusive village within SW committed to creating community, conversations, and educational opportunities that center issues of equity and collective liberation.
+The Allyship Booklet was created in 2018 by members of the Spirit Weavers ComeUNITY Village, an inclusive hub within the gathering dedicated to fostering community, dialogue, and educational opportunities that center on equity and inclusion.

 IMG_3427